scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 adoption by government and non-government organizations.
 [Byrne2013]_ has challenged this conventional wisdom, noting that the high number of recorded vulnerabilites may just as likely be due to the much greater popularity of the other CMS's.
-That Drupal, Wordpress, and Joomla are all written in PHP is another confounding factor.
+That Drupal, Wordpress, and Joomla are all written in PHP is another confounding factor, as PHP may be a language prone to security problems.
 Drupal, Joomla, and Wordpress are beyond the scope of our study, which is concerned only with the PyPI ecosystem.
 In our risk analysis, Plone scores poorly compared to other Python web frameworks such as Django and Flask.